Rosalinda Guillen

-Rosalinda Guillen is a farmworker and community organizer from Washington state.
+Rosalinda Guillen (born 1951) is a farmworker and community organizer from Washington state.
 She was a leading organizer in a union drive at the Chateau Ste.
 Michelle winery in the Yakima Valley from 1987 to 1995 and is the founder of the nonprofit Community to Community Development.

 Early life

 Guillen was born in Texas but spent most of her childhood in Coahuila, Mexico.
 Her father came from a Tarascan indigenous village in Michoacán but began working as a migrant laborer in Texas after his father died.
 Her mother grew up as an orphan in Coahuila.
 Guillen moved with her family to La Conner, Washington when she was ten years old and lived in a farmworker labor camp, helping her parents in the fields when she was not in school.
 At age 17, Guillen got married and worked with her spouse as a migrant farmworker.
 She later worked at Skagit County Bank for sixteen years.